corwinstephen/corwinstephen.github.io/_posts/2020-12-28-prescribed-experiences.markdown

 - Everything being created feels like an idea imported from somewhere else
 - The pool of ideas becomes collective
 - There's a "right" way to do everything
-- Even thiking outside the box happens in a predictable way
+- Even thinking outside the box happens in a predictable way
 -

 [jekyll-docs]: https://jekyllrb.com/docs/home